sarthakhanda/sarthakhanda/content/projects/GeoFences.md

 ---
-date: '2020-09-15'
+date: '2020-10-07'
 title: 'GeoFences'
 github: 'https://github.com/sarthakhanda/GeoFences'
 external: ''
 tech:
+  - Android
+  - Kotlin
-  - Gatsby
+  - Android Studio
-  - Styled Components
+  - XML
-company: 'Upstatement'
+company: ''
-showInProjects: false
+showInProjects: true
 ---

+A geofence is a virtual perimeter defined by GPS or RFID around a real world area.
+Geofences can be created with a radius around a point location.